 - Comments that are relevant to the article are more likely to be accepted.

-- Anonymous comments are allowed, but please make sure your username and email are not offensive.
-These comments are more likely to enter moderation before being accepted.
+- Anonymous comments are allowed, but please make sure your username and email are not offensive or overly promotional.
+These comments are more likely to enter the moderation queue before being accepted.

 - Do not copy/paste the same comment into every thread.